8 Benefits of running for beginners infographic

 Related: The importance of sleep as a runner.

-Feel free to use our infographic, just be sure to link us and say where you got it from!
+Finally, feel free to use our infographic, just be sure to link us and say where you got it from!
 After all, spreading the word of the many benefits of running should be encouraged.